Hans-Beerman/Deurnode_ESP32-PoE/README.md

 	The FET can handle max DC 55V/30 A. In our case max Ids is much less, due to to low maximum gateway voltage of about 3V.
 In case it is needed, the FET can be kept cool by means of a small cool block.
 	For testing purposes, both the relais and the FET can be switched on permanently by placing jumper "Rel./FET Override".

-WARNING
-1) Don't install D1, K1 and J12 if FET output is used.
-2) Don't install D2, D3, J9 and R10 if Relais output is used.
-3) Don't install D1, D2, D3, J9, J12, K1 and R10 if Buzzer is used.

 - SPI based RFID reader connection..

 - Step motor output, based on Polu Breakout A4988.

 **Power supply:**